sianicole/bfx_club_ke/README.md

 ```
 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
 ```
-Restart your computer for changes to effect.
+Restart your computer for changes to effect

 5. Set up Wsl-2 as your default after the restart by running:
 ```
 wsl --set-default-version 2